 We bathe our fish in industry-tailored wellboats designed to transport and bath the fish in a seamless, low-stress environment.
 Using wellboats to bath our fish also allows Huon to transport all the fish into an enclosed system.
 This method greatly reduces the potential for disease transfer, improving our biosecurity practices and impact on our fish.

-Huon is the first company globally to use a well-boat for the purpose of bathing fish in freshwater.
-What this means is that rather than using large liners full of freshwater, fish are transferred into the wells of a boat to swim around for a few hours before they are returned back to a pen.
+Huon was the first company globally to use a wellboat for the purpose of bathing fish in freshwater.
+What this means is that rather than needing to tow large liners full of freshwater, fish are transferred into the wells of the boat to swim around for a few hours before they are returned back to a pen.

-Flow-through hatcheries – Flow-through hatcheries are freshwater hatcheries which draw freshwater from a local source such as a river and then release the water back to that source after use.
+Flow-through hatcheries – Our flow-through hatcheries draw freshwater from a local source such as a river and then release the water back to that source after use.
 Before freshwater is released back it is cleaned through drum filters to ensure we effectively minimise and manage any potential impact on the environment.
 Flow-through hatcheries are issued with a non-consumptive water licence which results in a water usage reading of zero with all the water returned to the source in a sustainable manner.

 Recirculation hatcheries – Recirculation hatcheries treat and reuse freshwater, meaning that they do not discharge any water used in operations back to the natural source, and are classified as consumptive.
 A small percentage of freshwater will become waste water and is not reused; waste water is either irrigated onsite or provided to neighbouring farms or orchards for irrigation.

 Parramatta Creek processing facility – Our fresh and value added processing facility is located in Sassafras in the North of Tasmania and waste water is used to irrigate grazing land for local farmers.